-Summary of Activity: Week 2 January 7-January 13th, 2024
+Summary of Activity: Week 5 January 28-February 3rd, 2024

 - New Mexico influenza-like illness (ILI) activity is currently 8.3% of patient visits statewide and is above the NM ILI baseline of 4.7%.
-All five NM health regions are above the NM baseline. - US ILI is 4.7%, above the national ILI baseline of 2.9% - ILI and confirmed flu cases remain high in the state.
+All five NM health regions are above the NM baseline. - US ILI is 4.4%, above the national ILI baseline of 2.9% - ILI and flu lab tests remain elevated.
 Respiratory disease is widespread nationwide. - Seasonal influenza vaccination in New Mexico remains very low (less than 30% overall).
-Please plan to get your influenza and COVID-19 vaccinations. - Long Term Care Facilities: No influenza outbreaks were reported this week.
+Please plan to get your influenza and COVID-19 vaccinations.
+You can still benefit from the protection offered by flu vaccination this season since flu activity can continue into the spring. - Long Term Care Facilities: No influenza outbreaks were reported this week.